 How to remove the watermelon rind?

 To take out the white rind, all you do is first remove the red flesh of the watermelon.
 Then using a peeler or a knife gently remove the green outer skin.
 All that remains now is the white rind.
 Now either uses a chopper or a knife to chop it finely.
 It would be good if you can make Julienne from it.

 I love avocado for its creaminess.
 Added to any dish it lifts up the texture.
 The dish is elevated to the next level.
 Avocados are high in healthy fats and hence avoided by many.
 But I would say it is better than eating an avocado instead of eating a sugar-laden biscuit.

-Yes you can enjoy this in savory form as well as in this Avocado Hummus.
+Yes, you can enjoy this in savoury form as well as in this Avocado Hummus.

-I was thinking of adding some seeds or nuts as toppings on this salad.
-I like Pine nuts for its crunch and its nutrient content.
+I was thinking of adding some seeds or nuts as toppings to this salad.
+I like Pine nuts for their crunch and their nutrient content.
 So added a teaspoon of it.
 One can add this, or skip it completely or replace it with flax seeds or chia seeds if you like.

 Raisins are dried grapes and a natural source of sugar.
 They are a rich source of iron and Calcium.
 Though I cannot eat much of this on its own, I like to add this or sprinkle this on top of my salads.
 One can skip this if required.

 I generally do an oil-free dressing for my salads.
 I never add oil to it and generally, I like to season it with simple salt, lemon juice, and my chaat masala.
 Chaat masala again is an optional ingredient here, but it adds a kick and a punch to your salad.
 It gives you that tongue-tickling sour and a bit of spicy taste from the chaat masala.

 It is best to consume salads immediately if you can.
 However, that is always not true.
 So if you need to prepare this well ahead of time, mix everything except the salt and Avocado and keep it refrigerated.
 Add salt and Avocado when you are ready to serve.